 Pin Function

-12 Channel access

 6 Disable

+5 Autonomous

 8 Ground

 WARNING: The COMPETITION port has pins that connect directly to the Operator Interface microprocessor.
 Incorrect wiring may damage the unit and will void the warranty.
 This damage may not be apparent until connecting to the field at competition.
 Use caution and double check your wiring prior to making a connection.
 Always use a backshell to protect the connector's pins from ESD discharge.